jakobzhao/geog458/labs/lab02/readme.md

 ![](img/QWS_setting.png)

 Click on the `More Services` tab and click on `Get contributed pack`.
 This will download all the base maps that are provided by different plugin authors.
 Then, close the page and navigate yourself again to `Web > QuickMapServices`.
 This time, you will see a list of contributors and base maps that they provide.
-Feel free to try adding different base maps, but for our exercise, let's use a base map called `Dark Matter (retina)` under `CartoDB`.
+Feel free to try adding different base maps, but for our exercise, let's use a base map called `Positron (retina)` under `CartoDB`.

 After adding the base map, it should look like this: